 This guide breaks down verified 2026 salary benchmarks across seniority levels, specializations, and regional hubs.
-You'll see exactly what you pay when factoring in Mexico's 24% employer tax burden, mandatory year-end bonuses, and EOR service fees.
+You'll see exactly what you pay when factoring in Mexico's 24% employer tax burden, mandatory year-end bonuses, and COR or EOR service fees.
 For tech leaders evaluating nearshore hiring against US-based recruitment, these numbers provide the foundation for defensible budget proposals.

 This guide is part of our 2026 Software Engineer Salary & Hiring Cost Benchmark Series: